• City & RTO

 We have found best plans for you!!
 Our advisor will get in touch with you soon.

-As per the IRDAI regulations, every car insurance company has started selling a bundled car policy that offers 3-year third party plus one-year own damage cover.
+As per the IRDAI regulations, every car insurance company sells a bundled car policy that offers 3-year third-party and 1-year own damage cover.
 This bundled motor insurance policy has been made mandatory for every car purchased after 1st September 2018.

 What is Zero Depreciation Car Insurance?